cj-mills/cjm-fasthtml-workers/README.md

     This hook is called by start_job before creating and executing a job.
 If validation fails, start_job will raise an exception with the returned error message.

-    Args:
-        plugin_id: Unique identifier of the plugin
-        plugin_config: Configuration dictionary for the plugin

-    Returns:
-        None if validation passes, or an error message string if validation fails

-    Example:
-        >>> async def _validate_resources(self, plugin_id, plugin_config):
-        ...     if self.worker_process and self.current_plugin_id:
-        ...         return "Another job is already running" ...     return None
     """
 ```